Gomez (band)

 Gomez are an English indie rock band from Southport, Merseyside, comprising Ian Ball (vocals, guitar), Paul "Blackie" Blackburn (bass), Tom Gray (vocals, guitars, keyboards), Ben Ottewell (vocals, guitars) and Olly Peacock (drums, synths, computers).
 The band has three singers and four songwriters, employing traditional and electronic instruments.
 Their music covers the genres of blues, indie, alternative, rock, folk, psychedelic and experimental.

+Between 1998 and 2011, they released 7 studio albums.

 History

 Formation (1995–1997)

 Guitarist and vocalist Ian Ball and drummer Olly Peacock are long-time friends, having played in a three-piece band from the ages of 14 to 18.
 They met bassist Paul Blackburn and multi-instrumentalist Tom Gray at college.
 Ian Ball met vocalist/guitarist Ben Ottewell at Sheffield University.

 The band played its first gig together in 1996 in Leeds at the Hyde Park Social Club on Ash Grove.
 At the time, they did not have a formal name.
 The band left a sign out which read "Gomez in here", for a friend of theirs whose surname was Gomez, to indicate that it was the site of their first gig.
 People saw the sign and assumed that the band's name was Gomez, and it was later made official.

 The band started recording four-track demos in Peacock's father's garage in Southport during the summer of 1996.
 The demos were given to Stephen Fellows (later their manager) who distributed them to four record labels.
 The band, having played only one performance, decided against playing showcases in London and instead made the record companies travel to Red Tape rehearsal studios.
 After several weeks of playing to over 25 labels, the band signed to Hut Records (Virgin Records), in September 1997.